 In re UST Global (Singapore) Pte.
-Ltd., 2020 USPQ2d 10435 (TTAB 2020)

-[precedential].
-Section 1213 of the Trademark Manual of Examining Procedure states (without cited authority) that "A disclaimer may be limited to pertain to only certain classes, or to only certain goods or services."
-[Emphasis added].
+Ltd., 2020 USPQ2d 10435 (TTAB 2020) [precedential].
+Section 1213 of the TRADEMARK MANUAL OF EXAMINING PROCEDURE states (without cited authority) that "A disclaimer may be limited to pertain to only certain classes, or to only certain goods or services." (emphasis added).
 Not so, according to the Board.
-Applicant UST Global applied to register the mark INFINITY LABS for various services in five classes, but the examining attorney required disclaimer of the word LABS as to all.
-UST Global agreed to the disclaimer as to the services in class 35 and some of the class 42 services, but declined to do so as to the remaining services in class 42 and all the services in classes 36, 40, and 41.
+Applicant UST Global applied to register the mark INFINITY LABS for various services in five Classes, but the examining attorney required (continued on next page) disclaimer of the word LABS as to all.
+UST Global agreed to the disclaimer as to the services in Class 35 and some of the Class 42 services, but declined to do so as to the remaining services in Class 42 and all the services in Classes 36, 40, and 41.
 The Board, however, found that consumers "would immediately understand 'LABS' to convey information" about applicant's think tank services, "namely that they are provided within a place, situation, or set of conditions conducive to experimentation, investigation, and/or observation."
-The Board therefore affirmed the refusal in its entirety, extending to disclaimers "the well-settled principle that a "[i]f a mark is descriptive of any of the services in a class for which registration is sought, it is proper to refuse registration as to the entire class."
+The Board therefore affirmed the refusal in its entirety, extending to disclaimers "the well-settled principle that a '[i]f a mark is descriptive of any of the services in a class for which registration is sought, it is proper to refuse registration as to the entire class.'"